Updated:

 If you really want to tackle your ragweed allergies for good, the best thing to do is get an allergy test to confirm your allergy and start immunotherapy.
 Immunotherapy introduces small amounts of the allergen over time, letting your body build up a tolerance so it no longer sees it as a threat.

-Allergy drops (or sublingual immunotherapy)
+Allergy drops (sublingual immunotherapy)

 Allergy drops are placed under the tongue daily and can be done at home, on your own terms.
 Allergy drops are equally as effective as allergy shots, and have no severe anaphylactic reactions reported, like sometimes happens with allergy shots.
 The typical length of treatment is three to five years for long lasting relief.